Biden spends day in Portland talking infrastructure, arrives in Seattle for Earth Day events

 “As a college, we do not endorse a specific campaign or political agenda.
 We make our facilities available when they are not being used for educational or athletic purposes,” Johnson wrote.

 Other Democratic elected officials expected to attend Biden’s Seattle and Auburn events include U.S. Sens.
-Patty Murray and Maria Cantwell and Suzan DelBene, D-Medina.
-U.S. Rep. Pramila Jayapal, D-Seattle, will not attend because she is visiting her family in India, according to a spokesperson.
+Patty Murray and Maria Cantwell and Rep. Suzan DelBene, D-Medina.
+U.S. Rep. Pramila Jayapal, D-Seattle, will not attend because she is visiting family in India, according to a spokesperson.

 Biden is scheduled to fly out of Seattle Friday afternoon, heading to Philadelphia and then to New Castle, Delaware, according to the White House.